tessaSAC/stitch-in-time/readme.md

 &nbsp;

-We won't need to mess with this too much going forward, but let's briefly about what's happening here:
+Let's revew what's going on in the template:
 - This *view*, or page, is wrapped in the `IonPage` component to [enable us to leverage component lifecycle hooks](https://ionicframework.com/docs/vue/lifecycle).
 - The `Home` class will be used to visually center and style advice in the viewport.
-- The `img` tags are placeholders for you to add personalized decorative flourishes to surround your advice; feel free to also [copy the images from the base repo](https://github.com/tessaSAC/stitch-in-time/tree/main/public/assets) or remove them altogether.
+- **Action required:** The `img` tags are placeholders for you to add personalized decorative flourishes to surround your advice; feel free to also [copy the images from the base repo](https://github.com/tessaSAC/stitch-in-time/tree/main/public/assets) or remove them altogether.
 - The `p` tag is where we'll render advice from the Advice Slip JSON API.
 - The [v-bound](https://v3.vuejs.org/api/directives.html#v-bind) `animationState` class enables us to dynamically fade advice in and out as necessary.